jfishe/pandoc_settings/README.md

 ## Links and References

-Inline references may be used when writing. `Pandoc` can convert them to reference links and list them at the end of the document
+Inline references may be used when writing. `Pandoc` can convert them to reference links and list them at the end of the document.
+Include `--standalone` to preserve `YAML` metadata.

 ```{contenteditable="true" spellcheck="false" caption="bash" .bash}
 pandoc --standalone --reference-links --reference-location document --from markdown --to markdown README1.md